Disclaimer : Katekyo Hitman Reborn! belongs to Akira Amano.

 It was purple the whole way through.
 Huh.

 The violently purple kid she had found then squawked like an offended parrot, slapping at her hands well after she plucked a strand of his hair.
-He didn't even look too surprised that he missed her by a good margin, merely glaring with that same purple eye coloring the equally tiny blonde had to accept as being completely natural as well.
+He didn't even look too surprised that he missed her by a good margin, merely glaring with that same darkening lavender eye coloring the equally tiny blonde had to accept as being completely natural as well.
 "Don't do that."

 Tucking the strand of hair into her borrowed book as a bookmark, she gave him a level look and tucked the bound stack of paper under one arm.
 "And how are you going to stop me?"